 Transitional Kindergarten is a developmental program that focuses on preparing students for kindergarten.
 NDV’s TK is a play-based academic program with plenty of hands-on experiences that stretch their curiosity.
 TK is grounded to inspire inquiry and to provide plenty of opportunities to grow intellectually.
 In TK, the student will develop important life skills such as making friendships, self advocating, and problem solving.
 The Transitional Kindergarten program sets the stage for long life learning.
-NDV teaches to the whole child and a diverse group of learners.
+NDV teaches to the whole child and to a diverse group of learners.
 We strive to support each student spiritually, academically, physically, and emotionally.

 TK Curriculum

 Literacy: Students will have mastered at least 10 – 20 sight words by the end of TK.
 They will also begin to decode simple CVC words as well.
-Reading is taught and facilitated in whole group, small groups and one one guided reading practice.
+Reading is taught and facilitated in whole group, small groups and one on one guided reading practice.

-During the third trimester TKers write in a daily journal.
-Where they will draw a picture and write a sentence or two daily.
+During the third trimester, TK’ers write in a daily journal., where they will draw a picture and write a sentence or two daily.
 This helps them to learn and practice spelling and basic sentence structure and punctuation.

-Eureka Math is a comprehensive math curriculum that is implemented at NDV TK through 8th grade.
+Mathematics: Eureka Math is a comprehensive math curriculum that is implemented at NDV TK through 8th grade.
 It is based on common core standards and vertically aligned so that students in different grades are working on the similar concepts at the same time.
 The TK curriculum is hands-on and the students use manipulatives and work in small groups daily.
 The curriculum focuses on (1) developing an understanding of whole numbers using concrete materials, including concepts of correspondence, counting, cardinality, and comparison; and (2) describing shapes in their environment.

 Module 1: Numbers to 5